Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithPriorityRuleAsync.md

 // Hence, when the job will be created it will have a queueId assigned to it

-// define the classification policy var classificationPolicyId = "static-priority";
+// define the classification policy string classificationPolicyId = "static-priority";
-var classificationPolicy = await routerAdministration.CreateClassificationPolicyAsync(
+Response<ClassificationPolicy> classificationPolicy = await routerAdministration.CreateClassificationPolicyAsync(
     new CreateClassificationPolicyOptions(classificationPolicyId: classificationPolicyId)
     {
         PrioritizationRule = new StaticRule(new LabelValue(10))